dev-codes1m/Magento-Neo4j-Project/README.md

 5. Your products are now ready to be displayed on the Magento e-commerce website.

+6. Magento Products Uploaded ScreenShot in The Folder 'Magento_Products_ScreenShots'

 ### Steps for Neo4j Data Uploadation:

 1. Install Neo4j in Docker using the provided Docker Compose file.